StoneShot Learning > Contacts Lists > Importing

 Once you’ve mapped your fields, you’re then going to decide what to do with your data.

-First you can decide whether to add your data to an existing list, create a new list from your data, or not create a list simply updating the contact information from your file into the database.
+First you can decide whether to add your data to an existing list, create a new list from your data, or not create a list simply updating the contact information from your file into your account.

 Here you’ll also choose what happens to new and existing contacts on your list be picking one of the below options: